arcaicandy/PiQRAP/documentation/build-instructions.md

 ### Raspberry Pi 4 PSU

-Doesnt have to be the official PSU but recommend that it is.
+Doesn't have to be the official PSU but recommend that it is.
 Don't cheap out on the PSU the Pi4 can be extremely picky about power and uses a fair bit more than the Pi3.
 If you are going to try to use USB speakers then be aware you might have power issues.

 ### Camera Module

-PiQRAP uses the offical Raspberry Pi Camera.
+PiQRAP uses the official Raspberry Pi Camera.
 Others may/should work but are not supported.

-### HDMI Monitor and cable (micro HDMI for RPI4)
+### HDMI Monitor and Cable (Micro HDMI for RPI4)

 Anything should be ok but often isn't.
-I can't really guide you on this but I have had older HDMI monitors that the Pi just will not recognise and use or have wierd display issues.
+I can't really guide you on this but I have had older HDMI monitors that the Pi just will not recognise and use or have weird display issues.
 It can be a nightmare.
 If you have problems then try another monitor or cable or both.
 If you are buying cables get official ones or from a specialist Pi store.

-### USB Mouse and keyboard
+### USB Mouse and Keyboard

 Anything should be ok.